sturdy-analysis/sturdy/sturdy-apron/Readme.md

-You must build and install apron using the nix package manager (https://nixos.org/download/).
+You must build and install apron using the nix package manager, use this installer https://zero-to-nix.com/concepts/nix-installer/.

 ```
 cd sturdy.scala/sturdy-apron
 nix build ..#numerical-analysis-libraries
+ln -s result/lib lib
 ```

 The result can be found in `sturdy.scala/sturdy-apron/result/lib`.